JNRowe/jnrowe.github.io/colophon.rst

 Content creation
 ----------------

-Content is invariably written with vim_ in the textile format, although only because jekyll doesn't support reST_.
+Content is invariably written with emacs_, or on occasion via a script, in the beautiful reST_ format.

 And finally...
 --------------